NESU – Nordiska Ekonomie Studerandes Union – is a Nordic non-political organization of business students, and has roots going well back into history.

 In addition to Finland, at a Nordic level in the fall of 2011, the Turku conference visited the University of Stockholm to network with the local business student community.
 In the spring of 2012 NESU took part in Aarhus Case Competition in Denmark, which acted as a certain kind of mini-conference.
 In Denmark NESU was represented by students from Helsinki, Turku, Vaasa, Tampere, Reykjavik, and Stockholm.
 In January 2018 NESU President was invited to a Nordic co-operation seminar held in Uppsala, Sweden.
 The seminar started a tradition for Nordic co-operation meetings arranged by ICCA.

 Today NESU is active in Iceland and in Estonia.
 NESU started in Estonia in the fall of 2010 after the conference organized by NESU-KY was partially arranged in Tallinn.
 Nowadays NESU-Tallinn is active in more than one schools and arranges sitz parties and other events for nesuits in Estonia.
 They also arranged their second NESU conference in autumn 2017 together with Finnish organization NESU-Enklaavi.
 NESU Iceland is more active than ever nowadays and with great long-term planning, they have managed to raise interest towards NESU in Iceland.
-In the fall 2017 NESU Iceland was chosen to be the organizer for the autumn conference 2018.
+NESU Iceland organized the Autumn Conference of 2018 in Reykjavik.
+NESU-Tallinn was reformed to be NESU Estonia, and a new member of Union, NESU-HEBS was formed.
+NESU-HEBS takes part in the Country Meetings of Estonia as it is a part of Estonian Business School.

 Anna Niiranen (1900s)